crispinalan/talkbox/README.md

 ## Deployment

-### Binary App Image
+### Prebuilt Binary

-A 64 bit binary application image for TalkBox is available and can be downloaded from [here](https://github.com/crispinalan/talkbox/tree/main/app-binary).
+A 64 bit prebuilt binary for TalkBox is available and can be downloaded from [here](https://github.com/crispinalan/talkbox/tree/main/app-binary).

 You first need to ensure that all the required packages for a Qt app are installed on your distro.
 With many KDE distros such as [Kubuntu](https://kubuntu.org/), [KaOS](https://kaosx.us/), [Siduction KDE](https://siduction.org/), [KDE Neon](https://neon.kde.org/) the Qt5 libraries are installed by default and you just need to double click on the TalkBox executable to run it once extracted.